rmovva/rmovva.github.io/_posts/2024-11-08-genai-burden.md

 What’s certain is that GenAI will uproot our preconceptions of which content deserves value.
 It’s helpful to remember that we humans have the agency to decide how that happens.

-*Thanks to Kenny Peng and Myra Cheng for helpful thoughts on this piece.*
+*Thanks to Kenny Peng and Myra Cheng for helpful thoughts on this essay.*

 [^1]: Chesney, Robert and Citron, Danielle.
 "Deep Fakes: A Looming Challenge for Privacy, Democracy, and National Security."
 California Law Review, 2019. [[Link]](https://ssrn.com/abstract=3213954)